 - Cook clams in the oven at 425f until they slightly open - only a few minutes.
 Carefully open the clams with a butter knife and discard the top.
 Break the clam free from the shell then place it back in the shell.
 Set oven rack to the second highest level and turn the broiler to high.

-- In a bowl combine the breadcrumbs, salt, crushed red pepper flakes, parsley, oregano, lemon juice, 2 tablespoons extra virgin olive oil, and a ¼ cup of clam juice.
+- In a bowl combine the breadcrumbs, salt, garlic, crushed red pepper flakes, parsley, oregano, lemon juice, 2 tablespoons extra virgin olive oil, and a ¼ cup of clam juice.
 Mix well and taste test.
 Adjust salt and pepper if needed.
 If the breadcrumbs aren't moist enough add a bit more of the clam juice.

 - Pack the clams with the breadcrumb mixture.
 Seal the clams in tight so they stay moist during cooking.